kwynncom/aws-ec2-metrics-web-display/README.md

 See detailed readmes in the doc folder.

 ****
+Update: same day as below, 9:52pm

+I'm already cleaning up some of my false starts with the new but failed async attempt.

+*****
 Update: 2020/06/21 9:31pm EDT / GMT -4 / America/New_York.

 I'm going to save this version.
 That's part of what GitHub is for.
 This is what is live now, but my process control stuff is turned off for now.
 That is,